 The golden sands of this Costa’s blue flag beaches are set in front of cultivated fields and rugged mountains.

-A popular tourist destination, this area sees over 3.5 million visitors per year, and it’s a favorite location for expats to move to.
-Barcelona, Spain’s second largest city, has all the daily hustle and bustle any socialite wants from a new home town, and it’s a wonderful place for art lovers, cultural connoisseurs and history buffs to call home.
+A popular tourist destination, this area sees over 3.5 million visitors per year, and it’s a favourite location for expats to move to.
+Barcelona, Spain’s second largest city, has all the daily hustle and bustle any socialite wants from a new hometown, and it’s a wonderful place for art lovers, cultural connoisseurs and history buffs to call home.

 For those wanting to live somewhere quieter, Torredembarra is a cultural town which is excellent for shopping, or Calafell, an ideal for golfers and families.